LunarLambda/meson-gba/README.md

 ## Development Notice

-This project is still very much in alpha.
+This project is still fairly experimental.
 Things are still messy, but are continuously being updated and improved.
 Things might break unexpectedly, and things are developed with the latest versions of meson and GCC/devkitARM in mind, so make sure your tools are as up-to-date as can be.